mzdravkov/polymorpheus/README.md

 # gene_variants
-Integrated toolkit for analysing gene variants and their potential effects.
+Integrated toolkit with web GUI for analysing gene variants and their potential effects.

+It uses [SnpEff](https://github.com/pcingola/SnpEff) for annotating the VCFs.

 ## Setup